 To fit the D cell batteries in the transmitter, unlatch the accessory tray.
 The battery compartment is located underneath the transmitter body.
 Use the turnkey to unlatch the battery compartment.
-Insert eight D-Cell NiMH (Nickel-metal hydride) batteries, taking care to align the positive (+) and negative (-) terminals as indicated.
+Insert eight D-Cell Alkaline or NiMH batteries, taking care to align the positive (+) and negative (-) terminals as indicated.